EnigmaCurry/d.rymcg.tech/SECURITY.md

 are better than others.

-In addition to the standard criteria of location, cost, performance, etc, you should consider if you host has the following features:
+In addition to the standard criteria of location, cost, performance, etc, you should consider if your host has the following features:

  * Hosted Firewall
    * A Docker server will manage the iptables of the entire host